edu24ylee/RVPark/README.md

 ## Team Members

 - Cayden Peterson
   - Hello all!
-Currently I'm working in software implemntation and have been learning to write scripts in all sorts of different scripting languages.
+Currently I'm working in software implementation and have been learning to write scripts in all sorts of different scripting languages.
 I love playing any sort of games, reading, skiing, and just being outdoors!
 - Christian Martin
   - Introduce Yourself!
 - Ian Nicholson